ProfJski/ArtColors/README.md

    There is a lot of literature on subtractive color mixing.
 My approach aims for a compromise between simplicity and accuracy, with much less code than a reflectance-based approach.

 # Challenges and Design Principles of ArtColors
 A brief summary of the challenges of designing a subtractive Red-Yellow-Blue color space explains the principles I used to design ArtColors.
+It also summarizes many of the things I learned while researching this project, and so I offer it in case it is instructive to others.

 Hereafter common color space names will be abbreviated as follows: